Cal looker: Common modifications

 The Type 1 is popular with car customizers throughout the world not only because it is cheap and easy to work on, but because its iconic looks can be personalised and the flat four motor is so tuneable.
-Its very ubiquity makes even subtle changes noticeable;
+Its very ubiquity makes even subtle changes noticeable; Popular modification categories include performance upgrades (engine swaps, turbocharging), aesthetic changes (lowering, custom paint, wheel upgrades), and functional improvements (upgraded brakes, suspension, lighting).

 Exterior

 There are many popular Beetle styles, from a Cal looker, to a Cal-Style VW.
 They vary between themselves but are similar in many ways.
 Also the California look has changed during the 30+ years of its lifespan.
 The most typical (and traditional) way to customize the exterior is to change the wheels and lower the front suspension of the car.
 The favorite wheels are period-style EMPI 5- or 8-spokes, Speedwell BRMs, Mahle "Gas Burners" or satin finish Porsche factory rims like Fuchs from a classic 911.
 One of the original California look modifications is to replace or remove the bumpers, side trim and vent wing window either to give a cleaner look or to reduce the curb weight; if bumpers are removed, T-bar pushbars are common.
 The stock bumpers are sometimes painted or powder coated.

 There are many clubs dedicated to Cal look including the DKP in the USA which was one of the first clubs dedicated to true Cal-look cars.
 Today, the DKP still exists and the club is on their third generation.
-There are also currently many big Cal look VW clubs based in Europe including the DAS (Der Autobahn Scrapers) in Belgium, the DFL (Der Fieser Luftkühlers) in Germany and the JG54 Grünherz (Greenhearts) in the UK and in Brazil DBC (Der Brazilian Cal look).
+There are also currently many big Cal look VW clubs based in Europe including the DAS (Der Autobahn Scrapers) in Belgium, the DFL (Der Fieser Luftkühlers) in Germany and the JG54 Grünherz (Greenhearts) and the Aircooled Assassins (AA) in the UK and in Brazil DBC (Der Brazilian Cal look).